VegaDeftwing/OpGuidesHugoSrc/content/Engineering/Circuits/Intro/1-intro.md

 Regardless, if you want to go down this road, one thing's for sure, you'll need to make electrons do work for you.

 To get started on that journey, let's establish a baseline.
-There's some things that most lay people should know, and we can make some connections to make a platform of knowledge we can build on.
+There's some things that most laypeople should know, and we can make some connections to make a platform of knowledge we can build on.

 ## The Stuff You Probably Know